zhenhuaw-me/tflite/README.md

 To develop this package, additional depdendency can be installed via `pip install -r requirements.txt`.

 The [`tools`](tools) directory holds some scripts to update the package to corresponding TensorFlow version.
-There are three steps currently:
+There are steps:
 1. [Download](tools/update-schema.sh) the `schema.fbs` change of a version.
 2. [Update](tools/update-importing.py) the classes and functions import of submodules.
 3. Update the versioning in [setup.py](setup.py).